 A lyric that at once describes the pall that fell over Montreal after the shooting, and the city's famed Old Port.
 Montreal's waterfront, the heart of her downtown, looks just as it did in the 18th century.
 The city has maintained the style, atmosphere and architecture of the period right down to the horse drawn carriages and cobble-stone streets.
 The area is known locally as "Old Montreal."

 On December 7, 2000, the day after the 11th anniversary of the massacre, The Tragically Hip played "Montreal" for the first time in nearly a decade inside Montreal's Bell Centre.
 The song had been slated to appear on 1991's "Road Apples," but was never released.
 In what is now one of the most famous stories in Hip lore, the band accessed this website backstage so that Downie could re-acquaint himself with the lyrics before heading out before the crowd.

 That 2000 version contains the line "She didn't care for... sending men to electric chairs" for added political bite.
 The bootleg of that recording remains one of the more sought after online, and the song itself remains the greatest piece of Canadian rock never released.Play live version of song 12/07/00 in MontrealOriginal recording via Youtube Oh, and if "Montreal" is new to you, then also say hello to the brilliant Get Back Again.
-Also slated for Road Apples but never released.
+An older song recorded for Road Apples but never released.